tkambler/tubecast/README.md

 # TubeCast

-TubeCast is a daemon that makes it easy for you to create your own Podcast built around videos in a specified YouTube playlist.
+TubeCast is a daemon that makes it easy for you to create your own Podcast built around videos in one or more specified YouTube playlists.

-Configure TubeCast with the ID of a YouTube playlist (typically one that you control), then launch the service.
-Immediately upon launch (and at a configurable interval), the service will automatically fetch any videos contained within the specified playlist, convert them to MP3 files, and add them to your podcast's feed.
+Configure TubeCast with the IDs of one or more YouTube playlists, then launch the service.
+Immediately upon launch (and at a configurable interval), the service will automatically fetch any videos contained within the specified playlists, convert them to MP3 files, and add them to your podcast's feed.

 ## Getting Started